Comparative effectiveness of phonological awareness and oral language intervention for children with low emergent literacy skills

 NIDCD – National Institute on Deafness and Other Communication Disorders (USA)

-The Encyclopedia of Language and Literacy Development (Encyclopedia) is the first comprehensive, authoritative, archival, science-based, bilingual online resource focused on children's language and literacy development for the Canadian education sector.
+The Encyclopedia of Early Childhood Development (Encyclopedia) is the most up-to-date scientific knowledge on early childhood development, from conception to age five.
 The Encyclopedia helps to provide answers to questions about children's language and literacy – answers that are based on relevant and up-to-date research presented in an easily accessible format.
 Early learning childcare practitioners, teachers, policymakers, and parents can all draw on the Encyclopedia for reliable, evidence-based information to support their daily practices and to make decisions in the best interests of the children in their care.
 The section on language development and literacy aims to help understand the close link between learning to talk and learning to read, their importance in children’s intellectual development, the learning mechanisms involved and the external factors that influence them, and signs that could indicate a learning disability.It contains a variety of resources including information sheets as well as a comprehensive document that contains all the articles and the synthesis, for downloading.